amranidev/laracombee/CONTRIBUTING.md

 ### Style CI

 Don't worry if your code styling isn't perfect!
-[StyleCI](https://styleci.io/) will automatically merge any style fixes into the Laravel repository after pull requests are merged.
+[StyleCI](https://styleci.io/) will automatically merge any style fixes into the Laravel-recombee (laracombee) after pull requests are merged.
 This allows us to focus on the content of the contribution and not the code style.